ASHS-School/mirrorcast/README.md

-<h1>Mirrorcast - Open Source Solution for Screen Mirroring</h1>
+<h1>Mirrorcast - Open Source Alternative to Chromecast</h1>

-<p>The idea is to replicate what chromecast can do in regards to screen mirroring.
+<p>The idea is to replicate what chromecast can do in regards to screen mirroring and streaming media to a remote display.
-Google chromes screen mirroring feature is very good when used with a receiver such as chromecast but this solution is proprietary and audio does not work for desktop mirroring on some operating systems.</p>
+Google chromes screen mirroring feature works well when used with a receiver such as chromecast but this is a proprietary solution and audio does not work for desktop mirroring on some operating systems.</p>

-<p>This application is ideal for wireless projection, no more cables, just send your desktop over the network to a receiver</P>
+<p>This application is ideal for wireless projection, no more cables, just send your desktop or media over the network to a receiver</P>

 <p>At the moment, there is only a client for Debian/Ubuntu Operating systems.
 There is a server/receiver application for raspberry pi and Linux</p>

-<p>Mirrorcast aims to be a low latency screen mirroring solution with high quality video and audio at 25-30fps, the later is why we will not use VNC.</p>
+<p>Mirrorcast aims to be a low latency screen mirroring solution with high quality video and audio at 25-30fps, the later is why we will not use something like VNC.</p>

 <p>Mirrorcast uses up about the same amount of system resources as google chromes cast feature.
 The delay is less than 1 second on most networks.</p>

-<p>To acheive this we will use existing FOSS software such as ffmpeg, ffplay and omxplayer</p>
+<p>To acheive this we will use existing FOSS software such as ffmpeg, ffplay, VLC player and omxplayer</p>

 <h2>TO DO:</h2>

 <b>DEBIAN/UBUNTU APPLET</b>
 <ul><li>Automate audio settings(This is partially done, you might need to modify some code to automate audio settings for some computers)</li>
 <li>Add option mirror selected application</li>
-<li>Add option to freeze/pause at current frame on the receiver so the user can continue working on their computer</li>
-<li>Instead of setting up ffplay or omxplayer as a daemon, use sockets to create a server application</li>
-<li>Tidy up code (Create classes for displays and receivers)</li></ul>
+<li>Tidy up code (Find simplier and more pythonic solutions where possible)</li></ul>

 <b>Other (If you want to help out with the following then that would be great)</b>
 <ul><li>Create Windows client application</li>